midu16/sno.frntdeu1.pop.starlinkisp.net/README.md

 As configured on the [pao.yaml](./abi-master-0/openshift/pao.yaml) we are still having at least 44 cores available for the `workload`.

+## Use Cases

+This project exists to **simplify and standardize the deployment of an air-gapped Single Node OpenShift (SNO) cluster** in the `sno.frntdeu1.pop.starlinkisp.net` environment.

+It solves problems such as:

+* **Air-gapped deployment complexity** – provides a repeatable method for generating and serving installation media without internet access.
+* **Manual operator installation delays** – includes scripts to auto-approve install plans for Day-2 operators.
+* **CPU resource isolation** – ensures hub-specific operators are pinned to isolated cores, preserving compute capacity for workloads.
+* **Configuration drift** – keeps install and config files (`agent-config.yaml`, `install-config.yaml`, `pao.yaml`) aligned with environment requirements.
+* **Operational errors** – documents exact commands, environment settings, and monitoring steps to reduce trial-and-error during deployment.
+* **Lifecycle Management** – documents exact commands to follow and document specific use-cases during the `sno.frntdeu1.pop.starlinkisp.net` environment lifecycle.

 # README.md Checklist

 Use this checklist when creating or updating a project README.